titooo7/gfn-installer-linux-amd/README.md

   * **Custom Launcher:** Creates a special launcher with the required tweaks to run GeForce NOW on unsupported systems.
   * **Error Fixes:** Automatically applies configurations to prevent common connection and launch issues.
   * **Universal Shortcut Creation:** Modifies both the **Application Menu** entry and the **Desktop** shortcut to use the custom launcher.
-  * **Adaptive Configuration:** Intelligently detects your desktop environment (GNOME/Cinnamon vs. KDE/Other) to make shortcuts launchable correctly.
+  * **Adaptive Configuration:** It detects your desktop environment (GNOME/Cinnamon vs. KDE/Other) to make shortcuts launchable correctly.

 -----